Mooloomooloo/Tip-Calculator/README.md

 learning these languages, including php.net, codeacademy.com, and w3schools.com.
 I began the application a bit late, so I am definitely going to go back and review a lot of what I read.
 A problem I encountered was that my WAMP doesn't open the projects from localhost.
 TA Tejen helped point that out as a possible as to why my php code wasn't working.
+Another problem I encountered is that imgur generates a blob url for my gif.
+Still not too sure how fix it.
+Currently looking into it.
 Overall, this was challenging but great learning experience.

 ## License